Tooth Extractions in Allentown, PA

 Advanced gum disease or periodontitis requires immediate treatment.
 If you skip dental cleanings and the infection spreads, you may suffer additional tooth loss.
 When a tooth becomes infected, our Allentown, PA dentists need to address it immediately.

 If the infection is left untreated, it can spread to the tooth pulp of the affected tooth—and even to other healthy teeth, putting them at risk.
-Dr. Amir and Dr. Sunny would recommend a root canal to treat an infected tooth, but if the damage is extensive, an extraction might be our only option.
+Dr. Amir and Dr. Sunny would recommend a root canal to treat an infected tooth, but an extraction might be our only option if the damage is extensive.

 At Evolve Dental Care, the process of extracting a tooth is straightforward.
 Your comfort is our priority, so we'll help you get comfortable in your chair and offer you a pillow and blanket.
 We don't want you to feel any pain during your extraction, so we use a local anesthetic to numb the tooth.
 The affected tooth is then carefully and skillfully removed by Dr. Amir or Dr. Sunny.